CarlaLlama/VolImage/README.txt

 There are a number of things to ensure or this program will not work:

 1. Only one of the operations (flags) can be used in each run!
-2. Ensure the binary and header files of the image to be processed are inside a directory within the program directory.
+2. Ensure the binary and header files of the image to be processed are INSIDE A DIRECTORY within the program directory.
 3. The name of this directory MUST be the same as the name of the prefix of the files: eg MRI
 4. All image header files MUST have the suffix .dat
 5. All image binary files MUST have the suffix .raw